-Per the preceeding, culverts meeting the requirements prescribed herein should be designed for a maximum capacity equivalent to: 1.63 x the calculated design discharge.
+Per the preceeding, culverts meeting the requirements prescribed herein should be designed for a maximum capacity equivalent to: 1.63 x the calculated design discharge flowing through the full culvert section.

 3.4.3.2 Scope of Guidelines.
 The following text contains a brief discussion of the hydraulics of conventional culverts and charts for selecting a culvert size for a given set of conditions.
 Instructions for using the charts are provided.
 Some approximations are made in the hydraulic design procedure for simplicity.
 These approximations are discussed at appropriate points throughout the text.